 Spectacularly set in a mountain valley blanketed with cute Monopoly houses, Sarajevo is a sight to behold.
 Though now synonymous with sectarian strife, for centuries the city was a model of cooperation and harmony, and today Sarajevo is the delightful product of this rich history.
 The Ottoman-style Old Town feels transplanted from Istanbul.
 Then you'll turn a corner and suddenly feel lost in an almost Viennese cityscape.
-Though torn by war two decades ago, Sarajevo is now a comfortable and safe place to visit.
-Listen to the Muslim call to prayer and Catholic and Orthodox church bells playfully jostle above the characteristic lanes of a bazaar-like marketplace.
-Ponder the scars of war, hunch over to squeeze through the tunnel that was the besieged Sarajevans' lifeline to the world, and listen to a Sarajevan relate personal stories from the harrowing time of the siege.
+Listen to the Muslim call to prayer and watch Catholic and Orthodox church bells playfully jostle above the skyline.
+Ponder the scars of war, hunch over to squeeze through the tunnel that was the besieged Sarajevans' one lifeline to the world, and listen to a local relate personal stories from the harrowing time of the siege.
 Then relax in a café with a cup of Bosnian coffee or nibble on some of the best bureks (savory, flaky pies) this side of the Bosphorus.
 Go ahead — it's OK to enjoy Sarajevo.